mrkamel/search_flip/README.md

 * `http_timeout`

-Specify a http timeout for the http request which will be send to Elasticsearch:
+Specify a http timeout for the request which will be send to Elasticsearch:

 ```ruby
 CommentIndex.http_timeout(3).execute